Youth smoking: Prevention

 While laws passed at the national and state level have reduced the opportunities adolescents have for accessing cigarettes, prevention programs at the school level have proven less effective.
-A review of school based curriculum for adolescent smoking revealed these curricula as being highly ineffective in reducing cigarette smoking initiation.
+Systematic reviews of school-based smoking prevention curricula have found that some programmes, particularly those emphasising social competence or combining social competence with social influence approaches, are associated with modest but statistically significant reductions in smoking initiation compared with no programme, although overall effect sizes are small and study quality is mixed.
 Although, when these curricula are combined with some other anti-smoking method, specifically media or smoke-free policies, then these curricula demonstrate slight efficacy.
 A systematic review of the National Cancer Institute's (NCI) Research-Tested Intervention Programs revealed that targeting specific high-risk demographic groups, and utilizing mental-health professional and community members, is one way to improve the overall efficacy of these prevention programs.
 While there are many components that contribute to developing an effective anti-smoking campaign, an effective strategy may be to take advantage of components of various other anti-smoking campaigns.

 One of the major anti-smoking campaigns in existence is the Truth campaign.
 The age demographic this campaign targets are adolescents between the ages of twelve and seventeen.
 The primary method through which the Truth campaign works is to attract adolescents via eye-catching television advertisements.
 The Truth campaign makes use of the mass-media communication strategy known as counter-marketing which previous research has shown to be an effective method of reducing smoking prevalence among youth.
 A primary selling point of the Truth campaign is how it is now synonymous to that of a brand.
+Alongside media campaigns, some schools have implemented structured cessation and education programmes as alternatives to punitive responses when students violate tobacco-free school policies.
+In place of automatic suspension or citation, these approaches may refer students to in-person or online quit-support courses and evidence-informed curricula, such as programmes designed specifically for adolescents who use cigarettes, e-cigarettes, or other nicotine products.
+Early implementation reports describe these 'alternative-to-suspension' models as a way to maintain tobacco-free norms while providing support for quitting, although formal evaluations of their long-term effectiveness remain limited.
 Adolescents can view brands as a form of self-expression and thus feel a sense of connection to the Truth campaign.

+In addition to industry-funded campaigns, several government-sponsored media campaigns have sought to prevent youth tobacco use.
+In 2014, the U.S. FDA launched "The Real Cost" campaign which uses television, digital and social media advertising to communicate the health consequences of tobacco use to adolescents.
+Analyses of the 2021 NYTS found that roughly three-quarters of U.S. middle and high school students reported seeing at least one anti-tobacco campaign in the past 12 months, and about 61% recognized at least one "The Real Cost" advertisement, with awareness generally higher among high school than middle school students.